-Buzz about the site spread, and more and more hungry Bay Area patrons started using it instead of reaching for the phone when they wanted to make a reservation.
+Buzz quickly spread about the site, and more and more hungry Bay Area patrons started using it instead of reaching for the phone when they wanted to make a reservation.
 “We didn’t spend any marketing dollars,” Xenakis said.
-“We just relied on the word of mouth of diners.”
+“We just relied on the word-of-mouth of diners.”

 The influx of patrons flooding the site made joining OpenTable seem like a no-brainer for restaurants in the area; they wanted to go where the diners were.